AT&T misses revenue estimates as coronavirus weighs on business

-(Reuters) - AT&T Inc’s (T.N) first-quarter revenue fell short of Wall Street expectations and the company pulled its annual forecast on Wednesday, as the impact of the coronavirus outbreak overshadowed strong growth in monthly phone subscribers.
+April 22 (Reuters) - AT&T Inc’s first-quarter revenue fell short of Wall Street expectations and the company pulled its annual forecast on Wednesday, as the impact of the coronavirus outbreak overshadowed a strong growth in monthly phone subscribers.

-The Dallas-based phone giant is the first of the big U.S. communications companies to report quarterly results, providing a glimpse into the resiliency of the telecoms sector.

 The company said it had limited visibility for the rest of the year, but added that it had enough free cash flow to pay dividends and make debt payments.